sdiehl/wiwinwlh/tutorial.md

 Monads are not complicated, the implementation is a typeclass with two functions, ``(>>=)`` pronounced "bind" and ``return``.
-Any preconceptions one might have for the word "return" should be discarded, it has an entirely different meaning.
+Any preconceptions one might have for the word "return" should be discarded: It has an entirely different meaning in the context of Haskell.

 ```haskell
 class Monad m where